-- Raise the release handle lock. - Pull the release handle to "open" position. - tractor wheels to avoid serious injury in case the vehicle moves.
+- ☐ Raise the release handle lock. - □ Pull the release handle to "open" position. - ☐ Keep legs and feet clear of the rear tractor wheels to avoid serious injury in case the vehicle moves.

 Pull Tractor Partially Clear of Step 7: Trailer

 Step 7: